 Easing the negotiations of the parties when it comes to the representations and warranties

 Negating the concerns about the creditworthiness of a seller using an A-rated insurer as a counterparty

-The R&W policy can be held by either the seller or the buyer.
-However, it is much more common for R&W insurance to be placed on the buy-side.
-The advantage of insuring the buyer (rather than the seller) is that it allows a direct claim to be made against the insurer, avoiding the need to pursue the seller.
-Buy-side policies thus help facilitate deals by giving buyers an A-rated counterparty to recover from, while ensuring a clean exit for the seller.
+An R&W insurance policy can be held by either the seller or the buyer.
+However, it is more common for R&W insurance to be placed on the buy-side of a transaction.
+The advantage of insuring the buyer (rather than the seller) is that the R&W policy allows a direct claim to be made against the insurer, avoiding the need to pursue the seller.
+Thus, buy-side policies help facilitate deals by giving buyers an A-rated counterparty to recover from, while ensuring a clean exit for sellers.

 The policy periods match or, in the case of a buyer-side policy, extend the time limitations set out in the purchase agreement.
 The policy period is generally three years for claims under the general representations whereas it is six years for claims under the fundamental representations (including tax).

 The retention, also known as the excess, ranges depending on the jurisdiction, the parties and the nature of the underlying company.
 The retention is a function of the enterprise value and is typically between 0.5% - 1.5% of the enterprise value.

 The policy limit is typically 10% - 30% of the enterprise value although a deal can be insured up to 100% if necessary.
 The lower the percentage of the enterprise value, the higher the premium rate.

 The premium is calculated as a function of the policy limit.
 The premium will depend on factors including: governing law of the acquisition agreement, nature and location of the target's operations and policy parameters.
 Premium rates are typically 2.5% - 3.5% for operational businesses and 2% – 3% for real estate transactions.

 Underwriting fees and taxes